Pike Fishing in Switzerland, pike on a fly

 Equipment for pike fishing in Switzerland:

 I use different weight rods, depending on the casting ability of my guests and the wind conditions (wt # 8-10).
 Personally I prefer a weight 10 rod, giving me that extra power for long distances.
 But any fly rods from weight 8 upwards will work.
-In the beginning and end of the season, when the pike are not very active due to water temperature, I often use sink tip or intermediate lines, allowing me to go just a bit deeper, down to about 2-3 meters.
+In the beginning and end of the season, when the pike are not very active due to water temperature, I often use sinking or intermediate lines, allowing me to go deeper, down to about 5-8 meters.
 During the prime time in the summer months the pike will hold very close to surface.
 Then the right choice for fishing for pike in Switzerland are floating lines.
 On thunderstormy summer evenings you may catch pike even with surface lures as poppers.
 I use no steel leaders, as these tend to bend if you get stuck in the trees.
 I use only Fluorocarbon as bite guard.

 If interested, watch this great video on how to tie the best pike leaders.
 Many thanks to the Hayward Fly Fishing Company in WI/USA.